vchkhr/mobidev-rubyInternship-bpa/README.md

 # mobidev-rubyInternship-bpa
-Bank Processes Automation is a project written during a Ruby Internship at MobiDev
+Bank Processes Automation is a project written during a Ruby Internship at MobiDev.

+## Usage
+Open the necessary folder and read their README.